LouisJackman/language-x/README.md

 ## Installation

 Run `make` to build a production release Sylan, or `make build-dev` for a development release.
-You can then find the `sylan` executable in the `target` directory; run Sylan programs via commands like `sylan main.sy`.
+You can then find the resulting `sylan` executable in the `target` directory; run Sylan programs via commands like `./sylan main.sy`.

+If you'd rather run the build and the resulting Sylan executable in a container, you can create a Docker image with `docker build -t sylan .` and then run Sylan with invocations like `docker run --rm sylan main.sy`.

 Sylan, being written in Rust, uses standard Rust tooling such as cargo for development.
 If you're familiar with it, use it as you would with any other